bfritscher/cours-git-slides/git.md

 <!-- .element: class="center" -->

-What commands do you know ?
-What do they do ?
+- What commands do you know ?
+- What do they do ?

-How to exit a program ?
+- How to exit a running command line program ?

 Command | Description
 --- | ---
 `d:` | Change the drive
-`cd` | Change the directory
+`cd` | Change directory
 `ls` | List files
 `more` | Display a file's content
 `mkdir` | Create a directory